akhoeeng/pantry/README.md

 ## Introduction

-This application will suggest meals the user can cook based on the ingredients the user has added to reflect what they have in their fridge and/or pantry.
-The application gives users the option to filter their search for meal suggestions based on the amount of time they have to cook and their dietary restrictions.
-The user may also be able to gain access to suggestions for desserts they can make if they choose to rate a recipe.
+This application will allow users to add and remove items from their pantry and see everything they have in their pantry without having to search through anything.
+When items are added or  removed from the user's pantry, users can see how much of the item they have left.
+Users can also flag an ingredient as 'TO BUY'.
+Items that are flagged will be added to a grocery list, which gets displayed to the user after they flag something.

+Searching through an entire fridge or pantry to determine what you need to buy from the grocery store is time-consuming.
-Figuring out what to make for lunch or dinner is something many adults struggle with.
-Often times, people are tired when they come home from work or school, so they don't want to spend time or energy thinking about what to make.
-A pantry-to-meal application would be great for people who don't have a lot of time but also don't want to spend money, such as students and families with young children.
-However, the application would be helpful for basically everybody since most people have to cook for themselves at least once a week.
-This project interests me because I am a student who does not have a lot of time in between classes, but I also prefer not to buy food from places on campus because they are expensive.
-For these reasons, a meal suggestion generating application would save me a lot of time.
+Often times, people are tired when they come home from work or school, so they don't want to spend time or energy going through their entire pantry and/or fridge.
+A virtual pantry application would be great for people who don't have a lot of time, such as students and families with young children.
+However, the application would be helpful for basically everybody since most people have to buy groceries and cook for themselves at least once a week.
+This project interests me because I live with other people, so I don't always notice when something is running low or gets used up.
+Having an app that keeps track of the amounts of everything in our pantry would save me lots of time when I go to the grocery store every week.